conlangclub/conlangclub.github.io/_pidgin/index.md

 1. Any new words you create must be made up, either on the fly or ahead of time, but try to existing words in the pidgin if possible.
 1. We will come together at the end of every session to document the state of the language.
 1. All pidgin usage that does not take place during the synchronous sessions should be done in `#pidgin-speaking` channel.
-1. (Optional) think of a language feature you want to introduce to the pidgin, but keep is secret.
+1. (Optional) think of a language feature you want to introduce to the pidgin, but keep it secret.
 Try to make other people use your language feature.

 ### FAQ
 #### How is it possible to communicate with anybody if we can't use natural languages or common conlangs?